HayatullahFarahi/HayatullahFarahi/README.md

 I'm on a mission to craft amazing digital experiences and bring ideas to life through code.
 With over 5 years of cross-platform mobile app and full-stack web development experience, I've had the privilege of working in professional organizations across three countries.

 ## What I'm Up To
-- 🛠️ Currently crafting an E-Commerce App
+- 🛠️ Currently crafting a Hospital Management Information System (MIS)
-- 🌱 Exploring Actix, Fiber, and gRPC
+- 🌱 Exploring CosmosDB and DynamoDB
-- 🚀 Building user-centric solutions with React, React Native, and JavaScript
+- 🚀 Building user-centric solutions with React, React Native (Flutter too!), and JavaScript
+- 💻 Developing web applications with Django and .NET
 - 🎨 Creating delightful user interfaces and experiences

 ## Get In Touch